 As its name says, this largest sailing event in the world attracts around 5,000 sailors, 2,000 ships and three million people every year.
 It takes place in Kiel, Germany in the last week of June.
 This ship racing championship has Olympic, International and Offshore classes.

 The centre of sporting activities is the Olympic Harbor of Schilksee.
 You can enjoy the tallest-ships convention in Germany, free music from popular bands, and finish everything with fireworks at 11 pm on Sunday fired from a pontoon or the quays.

 Ever since the first race in 1983, it became part of the selection series to win the right to become the challenger for America’s Cup.
 This is where only two yachts compete, one being the challenger and one being the defender that represents the club that currently holds the cup.

 Both cups are connected with high-profile entrepreneurs and sponsors, so the cups do not serve for showing boat skills per se, but also as fundraising and management events.

 Regatés Imperialés (Imperial Regattas), France

-Starting in 2003, it is one of the youngest sailing races in the world.
-It is held in May in the Gulf of Ajaccio, France known for its remarkable beauty.
-The race serves as one of the most important cultural events of the island and is an introduction to the sailing season.
+Starting in 2003, it is one of the youngest world regattas.
+Taking place in May in the Gulf of Ajaccio, France it is primarily famous for its remarkable beauty.
+This boat race is one of the most important cultural events of the island and is an introduction to the sailing season.
 To get the best view, one should be on another boat.

 Each year, around 30 yachts, such as Firebird, Moonbeam and Lulu, compete for fun and prizes.
 There is no entry charge, but a voluntary donation to the Société Nationale de Sauvetage en Mer, one of the organizing partners.